Dasher's Italian Greyhound blog 2019

 This morning, I was completely fascinated by the big trip my rubbish bin took to be emptied!
 I have seen bins tossed into the back, but never from over the top!
 So I filmed him!

-It was a bin divided into two: 1. glass, metal and plastic.
-2. Paper, cardboard and such.
+This bin is divided into two.
+Left: Glass, metal and plastic.
+Right: Paper and cardboard.
 Denmark is now leading in recycling everything and saving the environment.
-(I have another bin for all other rubbish.)
+(I have another bin for all other rubbish including a side for compost but that's always empty as I have three compost containers in the kitchen garden.)

 Spring is on the way!!!
 Some of my snowdrops.